kubernetes/website/content/en/docs/concepts/configuration/even-pods-spread.md

 In Kubernetes, "Affinity" related directives are aimed to control how pods are scheduled - more packed or more scattered.
-But right now only limited options are offered: for `PodAffinity`, infinite pods can be stacked onto qualifying topology domain(s); for `PodAntiAffinity`, only one pod can be scheduled onto a single topology domain.
+But right now only limited options are offered: for `PodAffinity`, infinite pods can be packed into qualifying topology domain(s); for `PodAntiAffinity`, only one pod can be scheduled into a single topology domain.

-This is not an ideal situation if users want to put pods evenly across different topology domains - for the sake of high availability or cost-saving.
+This is not an ideal situation if users want to distribute pods evenly across different topology domains - to achieve high availability or cost-saving.
 And regular rolling upgrade or scaling out replicas can also be problematic.

 ## Set up